 Overview

-The story of Kildare begins in the 5th century when Saint Brigid founded the original Church of the Oak (Cill Dara) beneath a sacred oak on the edge of the Curragh.
-Legend tells that the King of Leinster offered her as much land as her cloak could cover; the cloak miraculously stretched to encompass the whole plain, securing the site for a thriving monastic community.
-Over the centuries the settlement grew around the abbey, becoming one of the three most important early Christian foundations in Celtic Ireland.
+The town’s origins trace back to the 5th century, when Saint Brigid established the original Church of the Oak (Cill Dara) beneath a sacred tree on the edge of the Curragh.
+Local tradition holds that the King of Leinster offered Brigid as much land as her cloak could cover; when she threw it to the ground, it miraculously expanded to encompass the entire plain.
+This act secured the site for one of Ireland’s three most important early Christian foundations, drawing pilgrims, scholars, and artisans for centuries.

-In the 13th century the Carmelite Friars arrived under Lord William de Vesci, establishing the White Abbey (later suppressed in 1539).
-The present Carmelite Church, rebuilt in 1884 to a Pugin‑style design by William Hague, still dominates the town’s skyline with its 40‑metre spire and richly carved stonework.
-The town also played a role in early motorsport – the 1903 Gordon Bennett Cup raced through Kildare, giving birth to the famous British racing green.
+By the 13th century, the Carmelite Friars had arrived under Lord William de Vesci, building the White Abbey, which was later suppressed during the Reformation in 1539.
+The current Carmelite Church, reconstructed in 1884 to a Pugin-inspired Gothic Revival design by architect William Hague, still dominates the skyline with its 40-metre spire and detailed stonework.
+Kildare also holds a distinctive place in early motorsport history: the 1903 Gordon Bennett Cup race was run through the town, and the British team’s green livery later evolved into the globally recognised British racing green.

 What to See & Do